Sioux City mystery plane incident: Publicity and legacy

 The United Press International News Service, and the Associated Press all covered the story in papers nationwide on January 22.
 Reporters learned that Col. Matthew Thompson of Offutt Air Force Base had been a passenger aboard the flight; While Thompson declined to comment and was reported sleeping at the time, his aide reported seeing the mystery plane.
 Thompson was, ironically, involved in the Air Force's ongoing investigation into "flying saucers", and took the opportunity to interview the crew.
 Local press argued the sighting was likely an optical illusion.

 In June 1951, Flying magazine published a first-hand account of the sighting authored by Vinter.
 Aviation Week likewise reported on the sighting.
 The following year, the incident was covered in Life magazine, then the most widely-read magazine in the nation.

 A straight-winged North American FJ-1 flying next to a swept-wing FJ-2 in 1952.

 The Air Force response to the incident was detailed in the 1956 book by Project Blue Book chief Edward J. Ruppelt.
 Ruppelt recalled that an Air Force investigator ultimately attributed the sighting to a B-36 that was in the area of Sioux City at the time, though Ruppelt expressed skepticism, saying "it didn't take an expert to see that a B-36, even one piloted by an experienced idiot, could not do what the UFO had done - buzz a DC-3 that was in an airport traffic pattern."
-In 1968, physicist and UFO researcher James E. McDonald's testimony before Congress included discussion of the 1951 incident, concluding "[Co-pilot] Bachmeier stated to me that, at the time, he felt it had to be some kind of secret device, but, in the ensuing 17 years, we have not heard of any aircraft that can execute instantaneous course-reversal."
+In 1968, physicist and UFO researcher James E. McDonald's testimony before Congress included discussion of the 1951 incident.
+He concluded that "[Co-pilot] Bachmeier stated to me that, at the time, he felt it had to be some kind of secret device, but, in the ensuing 17 years, we have not heard of any aircraft that can execute instantaneous course-reversal."

 Local press recalled the incident in 1965 and 1969.

 In his 2010 memoir, UFO buff James W. Moseley recalled the incident and his subsequent interviews of its witnesses.
 In 2021, journalist Ralph Blumenthal detailed the incident in his biography of psychiatrist and "alien abduction experience" researcher John E. Mack.